 The good news is that we have examples of how broad commitments and resolutions made at international and national levels can serve as important starting points to programmes that promote consciousness-raising and shifts in practice at a local level: In 2012, the International Labour Organisation (ILO) launched the Promoting Rights, Diversity and Equality in the World of Work (PRIDE) project and the Congress of South African Trade Unions (COSATU) passed a resolution calling on affiliate trade unions to actively promote and protect the rights of LGBT identifying workers.
 Yet, gender activists in the trade union movement have limited exposure to addressing LGBT rights as part of their gender equality mission.
 Consequently, activists struggle with their own homophobic attitudes and behaviours.
 The trade union movement hasn’t actively engaged with other civil society organisations such as LGBT organisations, resulting in programmes that operate in silos.

-+ An increase in the number of LGBT workers who feel safe, secure and empowered in the trade union, workplace and when seeking employment
++ More LGBT workers feel safe, secure and empowered in the trade union, workplace and when seeking employment

-+ An inclusive trade union gender programme that includes LGBT rights.
++ Trade unions have more inclusive gender programme that include LGBT rights.

 The LGBTI Workplace Rights project is made possible through the support of The Other Foundation.
 The Other Foundation is an African trust that advances equality and freedom in southern Africa with a particular focus on sexual orientation and gender identity.